 Blog Content: Revolves around his personal experience.
 Topics include a broad mix of leadership, personal development, marketing, motivation, health, and psychology and occasional sleep tips.
 In addition, he shares great book tips, article suggestions and talks about people that entertained, educated, or inspired him.
 You can expect fresh content from him approximately 2 times a week.

-Take a look at this post: What Ice Buckets Teach Us About the Spread of Ideas
+Recommended Read: What Ice Buckets Teach Us About the Spread of Ideas

 Author: Lolly Daskal